PayRightEnjoyNowPaylater/payright-magento2/README.md

 # payright-magento2
-PayRight payment method plugin for Magento v2.x, follow the steps below for configuration setup and installation.
+PayRight "payment method" plugin for Magento v2.x.x platform.

+Please follow the steps below for installation and configuration setup.
-> 26th February 2021
->
-> This plugin is yet 'optimized' for `composer` standards.
-Hence, the:
-> 1. Missing `composer.json` file.
-> 1. The plugin folder structure will be changed.
-From `Payright/Payright/...` to `payright-magento2/...`.
->
-> Below installation instructions currently provide 'manual module installation steps', via copy/paste of files.

-## 1.1 Installation
+## Installation
 This section outlines the steps to install the Payright plugin for the first time.

 >  [MAGENTO] refers to the installed Magento file directory.
-Such as `/var/www/magento1.9`
+For example, `/var/www/magento2`.

 #### Requirements
 + Access Token - A 'sandbox access token', or 'production access token'.

+> Create a Payright Developer account at Payright Developer Portal (https://developers.payright.com.au).
+> Enter e-mail address to sign up.
+Use the received sign-in e-mail, with unique login link to authenticate.

 #### How to install